Out of the Clouds: Production

 London's Heathrow Airport was also a "star" in Out of the Clouds.

-The film was based on a novel The Springboard by John Flores which was not published until 1956.
+The film was based on a novel The Springboard by John Fores which was not published until 1956.
 The Daily Telegraph called the book "a vivid documentary" with "a dull central character."

 The film marked a change of pace for Anthony Steel, who was typically cast in war films.

 The Ministry of Transport and Civil Aviation co-operated in the production of the film.
 Technical assistance was provided by BOAC, British European Airways and Pan-American World Airways.
 Principal photography at London Airport started in early June 1954 with a temporary production office set up at the airport.

 The film used one of Ealing Studios' largest ever sets to create the interior of the terminal building.
 An exact replica set of the Heathrow visual control room (air traffic control tower cab) was also built, as filming at the actual location was impractical.